rlgomes/rlgomes.github.com/work/python/_posts/2011-01-17-timetracker.markdown

 the hopes that gets fixed in the future.
 Meanwhile the default tracker is the toggl tracker.

-[Toggl][http://www.toggl.com] offers a free account for tracking your activities and seems to have a simple and clean interface.
+[Toggl](http://www.toggl.com) offers a free account for tracking your activities and seems to have a simple and clean interface.
 I still need to figure out exactly how to inject the tasks into each project/workspace in a way that makes toggl's stats and graphs interesting to the end user.

-If you're interested in trying out timetracker, then start by reading the README at the base of the project and it will let you know how to install on linux system.
-For those of you interested in using this on another OS please contact me so we can work out how to acheive this.
+If you're interested in trying out [timetracker](http://github.com/rlgomes/timetracker), then start by reading the README at the base of the project and it will let you know how to install on linux system.
+For those of you interested in using this on another OS please contact me so we can work out how to achieve this.